 - Traffic movements: We anticipate there would be approximately 38 HGV movements per day during peak construction activity, while we build the tunnel.

-- The tunnel will be built between September 2020 and November 2021.
+- The tunnel is scheduled to be built between February 2021 and April 2023.